milamer/noannoyance/README.md

-# NoAnnoyance v2 GNOME Shell Extension
+# NoAnnoyance v3 GNOME Shell Extension

 ## About

 Another extension, that removes the 'Window is ready' notification and puts the window into focus.
 In contrast to all the other extensions, this uses ES6 syntax and is actively maintained.

-This is a fork of https://github.com/sindex/no-annoyance, so thank you Alex for the work you already made.
+This is a fork of a fork of https://github.com/sindex/no-annoyance, so thanks Alex and Björn for the work you already made.

 ## Supported GNOME versions

-- 40
-- 41
-- 42
-- 43
+- 45

 ## Installation

-1. Run `git clone git@github.com:bdaase/noannoyance.git`
+1. Run `git clone git@github.com:milamer/noannoyance.git`
-2. Run `mv noannoyance ~/.local/share/gnome-shell/extensions/noannoyance@daase.net`
+2. Run `cp noannoyance ~/.local/share/gnome-shell/extensions/noannoyance@schurr.dev`
+3. Log out and back in
-3. Activate the extension in GNOME Tweaks
+4. Activate the extension in GNOME Tweaks